-Don’t fret though.
+Don’t fret though!

-Duque de Caxias Fort trek
+Duque de Caxias Fort Trek

-I personally love this trek because it’s exceptionally safe being located on site of the military barracks and since it offers you a unique viewpoint of Pão de Açucar (Sugarloaf Mountain).
+The perk of this trek is it’s exceptionally safe because it’s located in the grounds of a military barracks and it offers you a unique viewpoint of Pão de Açucar (Sugarloaf Mountain).

 To be honest, you could take your nan to this one.